dat07cs/esp-authentication/README.md

 ## Deploy gRPC server and related services
 - ESP v1 (nginx-based) will be used.
-- The project ID in this example if `experimental-229809`, change it in the configuration files if needed.
+- The project ID in this example is `experimental-229809`, change it in the configuration files if needed.
 - Create 2 service accounts
   - experimental-general: service account for testing purpose and controlling the endpoint services.
     - Create secret for this service account to use later in deployments.
     ```shell
-    #
     kubectl create secret generic gcloud-service-account \
     --from-file=experimental-general=/Users/datle/experimental-229809-a54f92e47b90.json \
     --dry-run=client -o yaml | kubectl apply -f -